 On the low-cost end, you can set up a basic Shopify store with a free theme and develop the logo yourself using a free online logo maker.
+We also have tools to help come up with domain name ideas should you need some inspiration too.
 Keep in mind that you’ll still want to reserve some of your budget for professional product photos.
 We’ll discuss the importance of photography for jewelry later in this post.

 For larger budgets, work with a designer to translate your vision into a full branding package for your business—from the logo and website to packaging and marketing materials.
 Peruse the portfolios of Shopify Design Experts to find a designer whose work resonates with your tastes.